*Make sure you listen to the podcast (radio show) above. [Wait for it to load, if you don’t see the audio player.]

 Ever avoid being in your own company?
 A struggle with being single can push you into unhealthy relationships as a way to fight the fear of being on your own.

-Today’s guest is Christy Johnson, a former ‘Love Junkie’ who constantly sought love through others and not through God and herself.
+Today’s guest is Christy Johnson, a former ‘Love Junkies’ who constantly sought love through others and not through God and herself.
 She’s a speaker, author, and life coach.
 Her mission is to support women and feed their soul health.

 Falling into bad relationships is big indicator that there is something within yourself that needs to be addressed; “baggage attracts baggage”.
 It can take a lifetime to realize that approval does not come from a partner, but from God and yourself.